Thinking About Raising Chickens?

-Be aware that many breeds also come in “bantam” size (like “toy” breeds for dog) that are roughly a quarter of the size of large breeds.
+Be aware that many breeds also come in “bantam” sizes (like “toy” breeds for dogs) which are roughly a quarter of the size of large breeds.
 The Buff Orpington makes a good choice for beginners and comes in both large and bantam sizes.
 Some friendly layers like Rhode Island Reds or Barred Plymouth Rocks are always a good choice.
-They are both meat and laying birds and they tend to be easy birds to keep, since they have a very mild temper.
+They are both meat and laying birds and they tend to be easy birds to keep since they have a very mild temper.

-Another popular breed are Cochin bantams.
-These are good layers, are very sweet and make great pets.
-For beginners, dual purpose breeds are probably a sound first choice.
+Another popular breed is Cochin bantams.
+These are good layers, are very sweet, and make great pets.
+For beginners, dual-purpose breeds are probably a sound first choice.
 There is a ton of information available on the hundreds of breeds of chickens.
-Surf online to look for chicken breeds, urban chicken, and city chicken just to start with.
+Surf online to look for chicken breeds, urban chickens, and city chickens just to start with.

-There are many online forums comprised of your fellow chicken owners, and they are a great resource for advice, chicks, adults birds and supplies.
+There are many online forums comprised of your fellow chicken owners, and they are great resources for advice, chicks, adult birds, and supplies.
 Some hatcheries also have online forums.